 The purpose of the innovation incentive is to encourage the DSO to develop and use innovative technical and operational solutions in its network operations.
 The DSO's efforts in research and development (R&D) are rewarded by deducting reasonable R&D expenditure in the calculation of adjusted profit.
-Acceptable R&D costs must be directly related to the creation of new knowledge, technology, products or methods of operation in network operations for the sector.
-The results of the projects must be publicly available to be accepted for this incentive.
+Acceptable R&D costs must be directly related to the creation of new knowledge, technology, products, or methods of operation in the network operations.
+The results of the projects which costs have been accepted in the innovation incentive must be publicly available so that the results can be utilised by others as well.

-The impact of the innovation incentive is calculated so that a share, corresponding to a maximum of 1% of the DSO's total turnover from network operations in the unbundled profit and loss accounts in the RP, is treated as reasonable R&D costs.
+The impact of the innovation incentive is calculated so that a share, corresponding to a maximum of 0,5% of the DSO's total turnover from network operations in the unbundled profit and loss accounts in the regulatory period, are treated as reasonable R&D costs.
 The impact of the incentive is deducted when calculating realised adjusted profit.